JCTschechne/Gomoku/README.md

 # Gomoku
 A simple gomoku implementation in java and libGdx.
-The programm was created for the lecture "Software Grundprojekt 2020/2021".
-The topic, library and programming language were specified by the lecture and a basic libGdx projext setup provided.
+The programm was created for the lecture "Software Grundprojekt 2020/2021" at University Ulm.
+The topic, library and programming language were specified by the lecture.
+A basic libGdx project was provided.